-These top translation apps can turn your smartphone into a personal interpreter.
+These translation apps can be a personal travel interpreter for your travels

 Technology has fundamentally changed the way we travel.
 Whether following directions, snapping pictures and taking videos, or just communicating, mobile phones have made everything simpler for the modern road trip.
 Thankfully, the newest digital features also include a slew of translation apps and services to help you better navigate foreign countries and cultures.